 Free Versus Paid Assessments

 There are many free personality and interest inventory tests and assessments located around the Internet, though one must know that though these tests attempt to mimic The MBTI test or other CPP Instruments like the FIRO-B test, at no or sometimes a low cost to you, they are neither valid nor proven to assess you, nor are they what you are searching for.
 The MBTI test has been rewritten for validity and cross culturally tested for over 40 years and cannot be replaced by replicas that attempt mimic it legitimacy.
+Being that The MBTI Profile and FIRO-B assessments are quite affordable, there really is no reason to look elsewhere, unless consumers are simply unaware of the fact that these copycats are just that.

 Introduction To the FIRO-B Instrument (Waterman, Judith A., 2004, CPP Inc.)